 Siri Suggestions & Privacy

 Choose the apps that Siri can learn from and make suggestions in.
-See Customise Siri suggestions.
+See How Siri Suggestions work.

 About Siri & Privacy

 (available when you click Siri Suggestions & Privacy)